projectsbyif/data-permissions-catalogue/_patterns/one-time-access.md

   - url: /images/one-time-access.svg

 advantages:
-  - data can only be accessed once
+  - Data can only be accessed once
-  - someone can share using a method of their choice
+  - Someone can share using a method of their choice

 limitations:
-  - data can be screenshot and used even after the code or link expires
+  - Data can be screenshot and used even after the code or link is used
-  - cannot always validate who accessed the data
+  - Cannot always validate who accessed the data

 examples:
   - title: UK Share Driving Licence service